wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.15.27 =
+* Fixed a major bug that made multisite scan extremely slow and sometimes error out.
+* Moved all ajax call out of the init function and into their own functions for better handling time.

 = 4.15.26 =
 * Moved the quarantine files into the database and deleted the old directory in uploads.